AB 12 Overview: One-Month Cap and Effective Date

 Tenant Screening: Tightening Standards Post-AB 12

 Landlords who relax screening to fill vacancies faster pay the price at move-out.
-A tenant with a 650 credit score and marginal income may cover rent for six months, then stop paying and force an eviction—leaving the landlord with legal fees, lost rent, and damage that exceeds the one-month deposit.
-In a $12,000/month Newport Beach rental, a three-month eviction cycle costs $36,000 in lost rent plus $5,000–$8,000 in legal fees, far outstripping the $12,000 deposit.
+A tenant with marginal credit and income may cover rent for six months, then stop paying and force an eviction.
+That leaves the landlord with legal fees, lost rent, and damage that exceeds the one-month deposit.
+In a high-rent Newport Beach rental, a three-month eviction cycle costs tens of thousands in lost rent plus legal fees, far outstripping the deposit.

 Lease Addenda: Documenting Condition and Responsibilities